Urban Areas Security Initiative (UASI) (Florida)

 Additional Information

 The Florida Division of Emergency Management applies directly to FEMA for UASI Program funds on behalf of State and local agencies.
-Funding is then competitively awarded to eligible organizations within the UASI areas of Miami/Fort Lauderdale and Tampa.
+Funding is then competitively awarded to eligible organizations within the UASI areas of Miami/Fort Lauderdale, Orlando, Jacksonville, and Tampa.

 Deadline Details

-The Florida Division of Emergency Management is to submit an application to FEMA by June 13, 2022.
-For information regarding local deadlines, contact FDEM.
+The Florida Division of Emergency Management was to submit an application to FEMA by August 15, 2025.
+For information on local deadlines, contact DEM at: 850-815-4000.
+Similar deadlines are anticipated annually.

 Award Details